patrick-blom/shorty/README.md

 ### On a real Server
 If you want to use Shorty on a real server just go through the local setup steps on your machine except the local PHP server startup.
 You will need the sqlite php extension to interact with the database.
+Because Shorty uses redirects the `symfony/apache-pack` is pre installed.
+So if you're using apache2 you're ready to go.
+For nginx you have to ensure that the redirects are configured correctly and that the `Authorization` header is passed.
 Further I recommend to enable HTTPS on your server.

 ## Usage
 ### First run